-One of the early challenges for WABA was winning approval for a bikeways system originated by a staff member on the District Council, and which became included in the District's bud get.
+One of the early challenges for WABA was winning approval for a bikeways system originated by a staff member on the D.C.
+Council, and which became included in the District's budget.
 This was before home rule, and approval of the budget required an act of Congress.
-However, Representative William H. Natcher of Kentucky, chairman of the House D.C.
+However, Representative William H. Natcher of Kentucky, Chairman of the House D.C.
 Appropriations Subcommittee, struck the bike lanes provision.

-"We heard through the grapevine," Shaw remembers, "that Natcher had said, 'this is ridiculous, we don't have that any bikes, why take away the space from cars.
-Who want's it anyway?"
-With the defeat of the budget in Congress, the whole process had to start over.
+"We heard through the grapevine," Shaw remembers, "that Natcher had said, 'this is ridiculous, we don't have that many bikes, why take away the space from cars.
+Who wants it anyway?' " With the defeat of the budget in Congress, the whole process had to start over.
 It also meant that WABA had to educate Congress that someone did want bicycle facilities.